Aznom Palladium: Overview

 The Palladium was unveiled in 2020.
-Designed by Marcello Meregalli, the Palladium was planned to be the successor of the Ram based sedan, the ‘Aznom Atulux’.
-It is 5,960 millimetres long, making it a full-size SUV/Limousine/Sedan.
+Designed by Marcello Meregalli, the Palladium was planned to be the successor of the Ram-based sedan, the ‘Aznom Atulux’.
+It is 5,960 millimeters long, making it a full-size SUV/limousine/sedan.
 Due to the amount of time each Aznom Palladium takes to build (eight months), Marcello Meregalli said there will only be 10 units planned, with the first sale being a UAE businessman.

 Design

 The Palladium is a full-size ultra luxury crossover/sedan, or can be classified as a ‘hyper’ limousine.
 It has Ram-like headlights, with near-connecting clear taillights.
 It is one of the largest luxury SUVs/sedans to ever be built.
 It blends elements of the Bentley Flying Spur, the Rolls-Royce Phantom, and the Lamborghini Urus in its design.

-Name origination

-The Aznom Palladium got its name from the chemical element of atomic number 46, a very rare silver metal meant to be resembling platinum.